Erasmus: Third visit to England (1510–1515)

 Sir Thomas More, by Hans Holbein the Younger.
 According to their friend Richard Whitford, Erasmus and More were "so alike in wit, manners, affections, and pursuits, that no pair of twins could be found more so."

 In 1510, Erasmus arrived at More's bustling house, was confined to bed to recover from his recurrent illness, and wrote The Praise of Folly, which was to be a best-seller.
 More was at that time the undersheriff of the City of London.
 His wife Jane died, aged 21, in 1511, and More quickly remarrried.

 After his glorious reception in Italy, Erasmus had returned broke and jobless, (Note: Even in good times, Erasmus had a "frequent inability to understand the details of his own finances" which caused him disappointment and suspicion.
 His finances as late as 1530 have been described as "bewilderingly complicated" with multiple small income sources being managed with varying degrees of promptness by different associates in different countries.) with strained relations with former friends and benefactors on the continent, and he regretted leaving Italy, despite being horrified by papal warfare.
 There is a gap in his usually voluminous correspondence: his so-called "two lost years", perhaps due to self-censorship of dangerous or disgruntled opinions; he shared lodgings with his friend Andrea Ammonio (Latin secretary to Mountjoy, and the next year, to Henry VIII, who had been lodging in Thomas More's large and welcoming household but did not get on with the new wife) provided at the London Austin Friars' compound, skipping out after a disagreement with the friars over rent that caused bad blood.
 (Note: Erasmus claimed the blind poet laureate friar Bernard André, the former tutor of Prince Arthur, had promised to cover the rent.

-Roth, F. (1965).
-"A History of the English Austin Friars (continuation)" It may also show the practical difficulty of being dispensed from wearing the habit of his order without being entirely dispensed from his vow of poverty: indeed, Erasmus had said his order of Augustinian Canons regular were priests when that suited and monks when that suited.)
+It may also show the practical difficulty of being dispensed from wearing the habit of his order without being entirely dispensed from his vow of poverty: indeed, Erasmus had said his order of Augustinian Canons regular were priests when that suited and monks when that suited.)